gear-foundation/gear-wiki/docs/developing-contracts/distributed_transactions.md

 - `Coordinator`:
 If the coordinator issues a message to commit the transaction, it waits to receive acknowledgment from each participant before it ends the global transaction.
 If the coordinator issued a message to roll back the transaction, it does not wait for acknowledgments from the participants.

-Let's see how it can be used on the example of a token swap contract.
+Let's see how it can be used in the example of a token swap contract.
 We consider the following situation: the account wants to exchange his tokens (let’s call it tokenA) for other tokens (tokenB) using the liquidity pool in the swap contract.

 In that case the swap contract is a coordinator contract and tokens contracts are participants.